FBI looks into 'objects' put on breakfast of Indiana DNC delegates

 FBI looks into ‘objects’ put on breakfast of Indiana DNC delegates

-(WISH) — “Unknown objects” were placed on breakfast food Wednesday morning at the hotel housing the Indiana delegation to the National Democratic Convention, police say.
+(WISH) — “Unknown objects” were placed on breakfast food Wednesday at the hotel housing the Indiana delegation to the National Democratic Convention, police say.

 One law enforcement source told CNN that authorities believe activists brought the maggots into the Fairmont Hotel, and that Chicago Police Department and the FBI in Chicago were investigating.